 4) The three previous foundations are the expression of Transcendence.

-In practice, this fourth principle does not change much things, hence the qualification of «invisible».
+This fourth principle does not change much things in practice, hence the qualification of «invisible».
 We could even see this as a totally arbitrary choice, that nothing comes to justify, nor in theory neither in practice, a bit like the fourth axiom of the Sets Theory (the axiom of choice, for long a subject of debate, and finally rejected as useless).
 However, this fourth foundation connects our ethical construction with Transcendence.
-And, as seen in chapter V-6, places it on a positive evolutionary track, instead of a sidetrack dedicated to the only random physical survival.
+And, as seen in chapter V-6, places ethicst on a positive evolutionary track, instead of a sidetrack dedicated to the only random physical survival.

 However, this fourth foundation being a spiritual choice, we do not have the right to impose it (and we cannot, anyway).
 It is therefore a personal choice that to honour it or not, to stand in the course of evolution or to keep sitting on the sidelines.